c4cs/c4cs.github.io/_commands/tools/diff.md

 #### `diff test1.txt test2.txt`

 Running `diff` with two files prints lines that are in one file but not the other file.
-This output can be a little hard to read, as you can see by the first example.
+This output printed by default can be a little hard to read, as you can see by the first example.

-* The output `2c2` and `2,3c2` are commands for `patch` which is a tool often used with `diff` and can be ignored.

-* The `<` symbol means the line is missing from the first file, and `>` means the line is missing from the second file.

 ~~~ bash
 $ diff test1.txt test2.txt